Analysis | Pregnant Women Aren’t Getting the Vaccines They Need

 Despite the clear benefits, public health officials have always struggled to move the needle on vaccination rates during pregnancy.
 During the pandemic, those rates dropped to abysmal levels.
 And recent CDC data show that even rates of Tdap vaccination, which historically had been more accepted than flu shots, dipped during the first years of the pandemic before rebounding last year in some, but not all, groups of women.

-Those declines “show the effect Covid had on vaccination rates,” says Denise Jamieson, vice president for medical affairs at ACOG.
+Those declines “show the effect Covid had on vaccination rates,” says Denise Jamieson, dean of the College of Medicine at the University of Iowa.
 The introduction of the vaccine against the coronavirus seemed to increase distrust in vaccines overall, including during pregnancy.
 “You can see it pretty clearly from the Tdap data,” she adds.

 Pregnant women are known to be highly risk averse; after all, everything they do affects not only their own body, but that of their unborn child.
 But that can manifest in two very different directions when it comes to vaccines, says Michael Power, a biologist at the Smithsonian Conservation Biology Institute.
 For some, risk aversion translates into an absolute commitment to getting vaccinated.
 For others, it means avoiding exposing their baby to anything they deem unnecessary or unnatural — including vaccines.